ractivejs/ractivejs.github.io/legacy/0.7/Tips.md

 ### Memory and crashing issues with Safari on iOS 9

 It seems that Apple has introduced some memory management _feature_ with Safari in iOS 9 that causes large templates to crash Safari during parsing.
 Fortunately, this can be worked around by splitting your templates into smaller partials or, more efficiently, by pre-parsing your templates and serving them as a JS object.
-You can use {{{createLink 'Ractive.parse()'}}} to create the JS object as a build step or when the page is being served.
+You can use [Ractive.parse()](Ractive.parse().md) to create the JS object as a build step or when the page is being served.

 iOS 8 seems to remain unaffected.